Nakai Misl: Leaders

+Territory

+The misl originated from Barhwal in Multan.
+The Nakais controlled the area of northern Multan and the Lower Bari Doab.
+The Nakai Misl controlled areas along the Ravi river, between Multan and Kasur, including the settlements of Sharqpur, Chuniau, Gugera, Dipalpur, Satgarha, and Kot Kamalia.

 Descendants

 Even after the Nakai Misl was incorporated into the Sikh empire, the Nakai Sardars continued to wield influence.
 The last Chief had his territory annexed by Maharaja Ranjit Singh, and he stayed in the village of Bahelwal afterward.
 After the annexation of Punjab by the British, he stayed neutral and loyal.
 As a result, he was appointed Jagirdar Magistrate in 1860, an office he held until his death.
 Even during the British rule in Punjab (1849–1947), the descendants of Nakai Sikh Misl were still Sikh Sardars.

-Former Chief Minister of Punjab (Pakistan) Sardar Muhammed Arif Nakai was a direct descendant of the Nakai misldars.
+Sardar Muhammed Arif Nakai, former Chief Minister of Punjab (Pakistan), was a direct descendant of the Nakai misldars.
 Lt.
-Gen. Jagdishwar Singh Nakai, a direct descendant, joined the Indian army when the Second World War broke out and served in the Burma Campaign.
+Gen. Jagdishwar Singh Nakai, another direct descendant, joined the British Indian Army when the Second World War broke out and served in the Burma Campaign.
 Lt.
 Gen. Nakai was a recipient of the Param Vishisht Seva Medal.